Polynomial degeneration and the Poisson geometry of truncated polynomials: Review of hypersurface algebroids

 \section{Review of hypersurface algebroids}

-In this paper, we focus on a special class of Lie algebroids called hypersurface (HS) algebroids.
-This family of Lie algebroids was introduced in \cite{foliationpaper, bischoff2023jets} as a generalization of the $b^{k}$-algebroids of Scott \cite{MR3523250}.
-In this section, we review their basic properties and their classification, which were mostly established in \cite{foliationpaper}.
-Some of these results were obtained independently in \cite{francis2024singular}, and a discussion in the formal category was given in \cite{FLG24}.
+In order to describe degenerating geometric structures, we use the formalism of hypersurface (HS) algebroids.
+This is a family of Lie algebroids that was introduced in \cite{foliationpaper, bischoff2023jets} as a generalization of the $b^{k}$-algebroids of Scott \cite{MR3523250}.
+In this section, we recall some of their basic properties, which were established in \cite{foliationpaper}.
+A version of the classification result was obtained independently in \cite{francis2024singular}.

 \begin{definition} Let $M$ be a manifold and let $W \subset M$ be a closed hypersurface.
 A \emph{hypersurface (HS) algebroid} for $(W, M)$ is a Lie algebroid $A \Rightarrow M$ with the property that the anchor map $\rho: A \to TM$ is an isomorphism on the complement $M \setminus W$ and has corank $1$ on $W$.
 The algebroid $A$ has \emph{order} $k$ if the determinant of the anchor, $\det(\rho) : \det(A) \to \det(TM)$, vanishes along $W$ to order $k$.
-We always assume that the order is finite. \end{definition} \begin{remark} An HS algebroid $A$ has an anchor map $\rho$ which is injective on an open dense subset of $M$.
-As a result, the anchor is injective on the level of sheaves, and we may view $A$ as a subsheaf of the tangent algebroid $TM$. \end{remark}
+We always assume that the order is finite. \end{definition}

-A fundamental result about HS algebroids is the local normal form, which follows from a straightforward application of the splitting theorem for Lie algebroids \cite{Duf01, Fer02, Wei00, BLM19}.
+A fundamental result about HS algebroids is their local normal form, which follows from a straightforward application of the splitting theorem for Lie algebroids \cite{Duf01, Fer02, Wei00, BLM19}.